-- Computer systems at the Pacific Tsunami Warning Centre (PTWC) in Hawaii monitors data.
+- Computer systems at the Pacific Tsunami Warning Centre (PTWC) in Hawaii monitor data.

 - Based on the data, warnings are issued.

-- The Deep Ocean Assessment and Reporting System (DOARS) was set up in the Indian Ocean post 2014.
+- The Deep Ocean Assessment and Reporting System (DOARS) was set up in the Indian Ocean post-2004.

-- A National Tsunami Early Warning Centre, which has the capability to detect earthquakes of more than 6 magnitude in the Indian Ocean, was inaugurated in 2007 in India.
+- A National Tsunami Early Warning Centre, which can detect earthquakes of more than 6 magnitude in the Indian Ocean, was inaugurated in 2007 in India.

 - Set up by the Ministry of Earth Sciences in the Indian National Centre for Ocean Information Services (INCOIS), Hyderabad, the tsunami warning system would take 10-30 minutes to analyse the seismic data following an earthquake.